StringManolo/vulnera/README.md

 ## Features

 - **Choose Your Vulnerable Environment:** Select from a variety of pre-configured vulnerable server setups.
-- **Educational Tool:** Learn about common security vulnerabilities and best practices in a safe, controlled environment.
+- **Educational Tool:** Learn about common security vulnerabilities and best practices.
 - **Flexible and Customizable:** Easily deploy, manage, and interact with vulnerable servers via a simple CLI interface.

 ## Installation